berkekiran/smart-contracts/nft-contracts/erc1155/README.md

 The contract has several key features:

 - **Token Contract**: The contract interacts with an ERC1155 token contract, which is specified at the time of contract deployment.
-- **Minting and Burning**: The contract allows for minting of tokens by any address and burning of tokens by the token holder.
+- **Minting**: The contract allows for minting of tokens by any address.
 - **Reveal Mechanism**: The contract allows for the visibility of the NFTs to be changed.

 ## ERC1155Advanced.sol

 The `ERC1155Advanced.sol` contract extends the functionality of the basic ERC1155 contract by adding more complex features such as a whitelist mechanism, which tracks the addresses that are allowed to mint tokens.
-It also allows for minting of tokens by any address, and burning of tokens by the token holder.
+It also allows for minting of tokens by any address,.

 ### Overview